jackiiechangg/Portfolio/Predicting-Customer-Churn/README.md

 ### Random Forest

 After running the regression, I decided to run a random forest model to capture any potential nonlinear relationships and feature interactions that logistic regression might miss.
 The model achieved an accuracy of 89.8% and a ROC-AUC of 0.712, which is similar to the logistic regression model.
-While the Random Forest did not improve predictive performance, it confirms that the relationships between the predictors and churn are largely linear in the dataset.
+While the Random Forest did not improve predictive performance, it reaffirms that the relationships between the predictors and churn are largely linear in the dataset.

-## 5. Conclusion
+## Conclusion

 This analysis demonstrates that customer churn in this data is mainly influenced by financial behavior and engagement, with payment failures increasing churn risk and higher satisfaction, longer tenure, and more monthly logins reducing it.
 Logistic regression provided a clear, interpretable baseline, while Random Forest confirmed that nonlinear relationships did not substantially improve prediction, suggesting that the key drivers are largely linear.